 Let’s start out with some background.
 What did you do before joining Ayla?

 I’ve been fortunate to have a pretty varied and interesting work background.
-My most recent position before joining Ayla was at Google, where I drove technical and operational strategy of Google’s mobile ad products.
+My most recent position before joining Ayla was at Google, where I drove the technical and operational strategy of Google’s mobile ad products.

 Earlier in my career, I was responsible for the enterprise device management product line for consumer electronics company Pace, which was acquired by ARRIS.
 I also served as a Principal Consultant and Deployment Manager for Alcatel-Lucent, building customer experience solutions for large telecommunications providers.